Subhangi-G/World_Weather_Analysis/README.md

 - Wind Speed
 - Weather Description

-The weather data for each city was arranged into a DataFrame, and then exported into a csv file.
+The weather data for each city was arranged into a DataFrame, and then exported into a csv file (Fig. below).

 ![city_weather_df](https://user-images.githubusercontent.com/71800628/120078237-12daca80-c074-11eb-9b82-6e242bafb8eb.png)

 ### Part 2: Retrieving hotel information for cities in preferred weather zone.
 The user was asked for the preferred maximum and minimum temperature for vacation places.\
 This information was used to filter the cities previously obtained (in Part 1) that fell into the preferred temperature zone, and put into a DataFrame.\
 Google Maps Places API was used to recover information for the nearest hotel to these cities, and the hotel name was stored in the DataFrame.
 Cities for which hotel information could not be retrieved were omitted.
-This information was stored in a csv file\
+This information was stored in a csv file (Fig. below).\
-Furthermore, a marker layer map was created with pop-up markers for each city on the map showing the hotel name, as well as the weather data for that city.
+Furthermore, a marker layer map was created with pop-up markers for each city on the map showing the hotel name, as well as the weather data for that city (Fig. below).

 ![city_hotel_df](https://user-images.githubusercontent.com/71800628/120078253-29812180-c074-11eb-857d-3d22decd8699.png)

 ![cities_preffered_zone](https://user-images.githubusercontent.com/71800628/120078257-356ce380-c074-11eb-83a5-e2cad42307df.png)

 ### Part 3: Creating an itinerary.
 Four cities in the same country were chosen, where a customer may want to visit.
-Using the Google Maps Directions API, a route for a rountrip connecting the four cities was created.
+Using the Google Maps Directions API, a route for a rountrip connecting the four cities was created (Fig. below).
+A marker layer map with pop-up marker, showing hotel and weather details, for these four cities was also created.

 ![India_route_4cities](https://user-images.githubusercontent.com/71800628/120078262-40c00f00-c074-11eb-87e1-7fefdca50a21.png)